NatanVilchis/termuxpy/README.en.md

     - [3) Graphic image file ](#graphic-python)

 ## Version notes
+Version (1.2.5) - Modification: 23/AUG/2019
+Added support for 64-bit processors.
+Now termuxpy no longer needs to run twice.

+Version (1.2.4) - Modification: 23/AUG/2019
+A correction has been added to prevent the shutdown of the installation when a package has been depreciated or renamed.

 Versión (1.2.3) - <b>Modification date: 17/ABR/2019 </b> <br>
 Support for terminals that by default have the environment variable LD_LIBRARY_PATH blank and can not be installed correctly numpy, scipy and matplotlib. <br><br>